What You Need To Know About Castaway Cay: Disney’s Private Island

 Children ages 3 to 12 can hang out in the kid’s club, Scuttle’s Cove.
 Participate in organized activities, including a treasure hunt and “dig” while being supervised by the kid’s club counselors from the boat.

-Teenagers (ages 13 to 17) can visit the Hideout, a special area just for teens.
+Teenagers (ages 13 to 17) will want to visit the Hideout, a special area just for for them.

 What is a day on Disney property without characters?

 Character Greeting times are listed in your Navigator, although some will pop up without warning.
 During our cruises, the characters that met on Castaway Cay were Minnie, Mickey, Goofy, Pluto, Stitch, Captain Hook, Daisy Duck, Donald Duck, and Captain Jack Sparrow.

 Don’t miss the Character Dance Party at the Island Gazebo!

 There are two trails on Castaway Cay that are great for walking, running, or biking.
 They are also great for checking out the beautiful landscape on the island and seeing parts you might not have visited otherwise.

 Head out on a snorkeling trail to see marine life, sunken treasures, and a hidden Mickey.
 The Lagoon is free to use, but you will have to borrow a life vest.

 Make the most of your visit to Castaway Cay by spending some time on the water.
 Rent a kayak, paddleboard, aqua trike, floats, snorkel gear, fins, or inner tubes.
 Life vests are free.